kleenkanteen/about-me-in-5-minutes/README.md

 - Curious: I like asking questions because I like knowing what's behind the curtains.

-- Critical thinkin: I'm opinionated.
+- Critical thinker: I'm opinionated.
 I think of why things happen, why people do certain things.
 And what's the ideal way to live.

 - History nerd: I like knowing how others used to live.
 How did our world came to be?
 How did the computer and programming languages develop?

-- Ideas - I have a lot of ideas.
+- Ideas - I have a lot of ideas I want to make.
 I use Obsidian for writing my notes using markdown files.
-One file I have for project ideas has around 100 ideas.
+I have about 100 ideas written down in one file.
 So many ideas, so little time.

 - Minimalism - quality over quantity.
 I buy as little as possible.
 What makes life good is not the material, but the immaterial.